 Over the last ten years, I’ve written and shared over 200 songs.
-My music has been used in music therapy sessions, classrooms, and homes all over the world.
+My music has been used in early childhood settings, music therapy sessions, classrooms, and homes all over the world.
 As an actively practicing music therapist and early childhood music leader, I’m constantly writing new songs for my own students and clients, so it would be nearly impossible to run out of material to share here :)

 Time to explore!

 The best place to start is by grabbing a free download of my “10 Go-To Instruments for Music Therapy” resource and song collection.
 Enter your name and email below, and then check your inbox for access.

 Last but not least, please consider getting the MOST out of Listen & Learn Music by becoming a VIP member, which gives you full access to the ENTIRE resource collection.

 During my first year as a music therapist, I was just trying to get my footing (can you relate?).
 Whenever I felt like I didn’t know what to do or was stuck, I would start hunting for resources, songs, or interventions…and I always came back to Listen & Learn Music.

 After 10 days of looking back on the history of Listen & Learn Music, I couldn’t end this party without a little talk about the future around here.
 We’re officially into Year 11, and its off to the best possible start.